kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 10.md

 8. Encrypt a password to be used by the config server:  Using a REST client, or the “curl” command on linux/unix, POST the string “password” (or some other some password value) to http://localhost:8001/encrypt.
 You’ll have to provide the same “user” and generated value as in the last step.
 Copy the encrypted returned value.

 9. Open bootstrap.yml.
 Add a key for security.user.password.
-For the value, paste the encrypted password value from the last step, but prefix it with “{prefix}” (no quotes).
+For the value, paste the encrypted password value from the last step, but prefix it with “{cipher}” (no quotes).
 Then place the entire value within single quotes.
 Save your work.

 10. Restart the config server.
 Access [http://localhost:8001/anyapp-anyprofile.yml](http://localhost:8001/anyapp-anyprofile.yml).
 You should be prompted for a user and password.
 Enter “user” and “password” (or the value you encrypted for password).
 You should once again see the YAML output.
 If so, you have successfully configured the server with an encrypted password.